utdata/chj-workbench-lesson/README.md

 I have a series of short video tutorials on the [Basic Functions of Data Journalism](https://vimeo.com/showcase/7320305) that you may find useful.
 The videos cover common techniques used in data analysis, including in Workbench.

+Lastly, Workbench has a [Training](https://app.workbenchdata.com/lessons/en) section with tutorials and lessons that cover basic data journalism concepts.
+They are worth doing.

 ## How we'll handle this session

 - I'll do a quick demonstration working through some of the relevant functions and abilities of Workbench.
 Just watch this part ... don't try to follow along.
 You'll get to do that soon enough.